 WHEN TO CLOSE

 Finally, setting the closing date can be a very important detail.
 Some buyers may request a specific date or tight timeframe for closing due to their circumstances, and you may do the same as a seller.
 It comes down to you both accepting a time frame with which you are both comfortable.

 Feel free to decline or walk away from an offer that does not feel realistic or comfortable to you.

-Get More Offers for Your House in san bernardino, riverside counties
+Get More Offers for Your House in San Bernardino, Riverside, and San Diego Counties

-Taking a look at your incoming offers will now be a bit easier with our 4 tips for evaluating offers for your house in san bernardino, riverside counties.
+Taking a look at your incoming offers will now be a bit easier with our 4 tips for evaluating offers for your house in San Bernardino, Riverside, and San Diego Counties.
 If you are looking for help getting more of these offers or evaluating the ones you get, contact us at 8665937012!